haf/semver/README.md

 use it

+    % semver                    # => v2.3.4
+    Find the .semver file and print a formatted string from this.

     % semver init
+    Initialize the .semver file.

     % semver tag                # => v0.0.0
+    Print the tag for the current .semver file.

     % semver inc minor          # => v0.1.0
     % semver special 'alpha.45' # => v0.1.0-alpha.45
     % semver format "%M.%m"     # => 0.1